xinyu-site/xinyu-site.github.io/_pages/cv.md

 Service and leadership
 ======
-* Conference Reviewers of ECAI
-* Conference Reviewers of ECML-PKDD
+* Conference Reviewers of ECAI、ICAPS、ECML-PKDD